Aloysius Pang dies in SAF training accident: What we know so far

 A press conference will be held on Jan 24 to present the preliminary findings, and will be chaired by Melvyn Ong, the Chief of Defence Force.

-The SAF will make arrangements to bring the body of the late CFC (NS) Pang back to Singapore.
+The SAF will make arrangements to bring Pang's body back to Singapore.

 WHY WAS HE TRAINING IN NEW ZEALAND?